- Download our Moving to the Czech Republic Guide (PDF)

 Expats seeking accommodation in the Czech Republic will be pleased to know that the country has a variety of homes to suit all needs, tastes and budgets.
 In addition, there are few restrictions on foreigners when it comes to buying and renting property.

-There is a wide variety of rental options for expats to choose from, and apartments and houses alike can be found in a variety of styles from contemporary to baroque and beyond.
-There are also communist-era apartment buildings available, but these are best avoided as many are in a state of disrepair as a result of poor maintenance and construction.
+There is a wide variety of rental options for expats to choose from, and apartments and houses alike can be found in a variety of styles, from contemporary to baroque and beyond.
+There are also communist-era apartment buildings available, but these are best avoided as many are in a state of disrepair as a result of poor construction and maintenance.

 Furnished, semi-furnished and unfurnished accommodation is available in the Czech Republic, with a variety of properties available in Prague especially.
+Furnished properties will usually include everything from appliances to linen, while semi-furnished rentals will likely come with big-ticket appliances only.
+Expats should note that furnished rentals are likely to be pricer than their semi-furnished and unfurnished counterparts.
 Many single expats choose to rent rooms in shared flats or houses, while couples and families often prefer to rent bigger apartments or houses for themselves.

-Websites aimed at the expat market will generally have listings posted at an extreme mark-up compared to what a local would pay.
-Those with a good grasp of Czech that are able to understand and navigate local websites will be able to find accommodation at cheaper prices.
+Websites aimed at the expat market will generally have listings posted at an extreme markup compared to what a local would pay.
+Those with a good grasp of Czech who can understand and navigate local websites will be able to find accommodation at cheaper prices.
+Another option for new arrivals to explore are expat discussion groups on social media.

 Deposits and fees